albusdemens/astrarecon/README.md

  3. Get a feeling of the reconstruction quality using `makemovie.py`

-The scripts `gpurun.py` and `pandarun.py` are designed to shuffle data between Panda2 and the GPU machine.
+The scripts `gpurun.py` and `pandarun.py` are designed to transfer data between Panda2 and the GPU machine.